dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## External Firewall (if applicable)

 - Refer [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-ports.html) to configure the necessary network ports in the external firewall to allow access to the CDP Private Cloud cluster.

+## Load Balancer (if applicable)

+- An external load balancer is needed to route traffics towards redundant nodes of a particular service.

 ---